MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

     1. [Create and configure a persistent volume](#create-and-configure-a-persistent-volume).
     1. Optionally, [use an echo pod](#verify-installation) to confirm that the driver is working.

-The rest of this article gives instructions for each of these steps.
+The rest of this article gives instructions for each of these steps.<!--UGH-->

 ## Provide subnet access between AKS and Azure Managed Lustre

 Because the Azure Managed Lustre file system operates within a private virtual network, your Kubernetes containers must have a subnet in common with the Lustre cluster.

-Three options are available to configure subnet access.
+There are three ways to configure subnet access.

+> [!TIP]
+> Network access is easier to configure if your Azure Managed Lustre file system and your Azure Kubernetes Service system use the same subscription and virtual network (VNet).

 ### Option 1: Create an AKS subnet inside the Azure Managed Lustre VNet

-You can create a new subnet within your Azure Managed Lustre VNet and use that subnet with the Azure Container Network Interface (Azure CNI) for AKS.
+You can create a new subnet within your Azure Managed Lustre VNet, and use that subnet with the Azure Container Network Interface (Azure CNI) for AKS.
 Or you can host the AKS cluster within your Azure Managed Lustre subnet.

 ![Diagram showing Azure Managed Lustre VNet with two subnets, one for the Lustre file system and one for AKS.](media/use-csi-driver-kubernetes/subnet-access-option-1.png)

+If you use this option, XXX the following considerations:

 - This option doesn't require VNet peering.